Arthur Crawford (politician): Biography

 Crawford was born in Caboolture, Queensland, the son of Andrew Pinkerton Crawford and his wife Lilian Mary (née Donnelly).
 He was educated at Eagle Junction State School before attending the Brisbane Church of England Grammar School.
 At the age of ten he was confined to bed as a result of polio.
 He was a Bachelor of Science and Master of Science at the University of Queensland and then was a Post Graduate at the Australian College of Surgeons.

 On graduation he became a surgical specialist and general practitioner.
 He was a surgeon to Australian Forces in Vietnam, in 1967-1968 and a lecturer at the Medical School of the University of Queensland.
 Crawford was also a director of Sanders Chemicals Ltd.

 On 6 December 1947, he married Marion Chalk and together had one son and two daughters.
+Crawford was divorced from Chalk, before he remarried in 16th of March, 1984 at The Gap to Gabrielle Louise Smith, a registered nurse.
 Crawford died in June 1995 and was cremated at the Albany Creek Crematorium.